 (Character head by Franz Xaver Messerschmidt.
 Photo courtesy of and © Belvedere, Wien.
 Reproduced with permission under the terms of Creative Commons License CC BY-SA 4.0.)

-These heads have their faces in contorted expressions, screwed up in…what?
+These heads often have their faces in contorted expressions, screwed up in…what?
 Expectation of a blow?
 Denial of bad news?
 Shocked surprise?

 The original character busts by F. X. Messerschmidt…have attracted the attention and admiration of all friends of the sculptural arts…